ArshadChowdhury/product-management-app/README.md

 # 🛍️ Product Management App

-A full-stack **Next.js (App Router)** application that allows users to **browse, create, edit, view, and delete products** with a smooth and modern UI/UX.
+A full-stack **Next.js (App Router)** application that allows users to **browse, create, edit, view and delete products** with a smooth and modern UI/UX.

-This project was built as part of a technical assignment.
-It demonstrates strong front-end architecture, client-side validation, responsive design, and integration with Firebase and APIs.
+It demonstrates strong front-end architecture, client-side validation, responsive design and integration with Firebase and APIs.

 ---

 ## 🚀 Features

-- 🔐 **Authentication** using Firebase (JWT stored in Redux)
+- 🔐 **Authentication** using Firebase (JWT stored in Redux & Local Storage)
-- 📦 **CRUD Operations** — create, edit, delete, and view product details
+- 📦 **CRUD Operations** — create, edit, delete and view product details
 - 🔎 **Real-time search** by product name
 - 🧮 **Pagination** for product list
-- ✅ **Form validations** (price > 0, required fields, correct types)
+- ✅ **Form validations** (price > 0, required fields, correct types etc)
 - 💾 **Smart caching** and re-fetching using React Query
 - 💬 **Inline validation messages & error states**
 - 🧭 **Responsive and modern UI** with Tailwind CSS